PFAS in Minnesota

 Minnesota's PFAS plan

-Minnesota’s PFAS Blueprint is a strategic, coordinated approach developed by multiple state agencies to protect families and communities from per- and polyfluoroalkyl substances (PFAS).
+Minnesota’s PFAS Blueprint is a strategic, coordinated approach developed by multiple state agencies to protect families and communities from PFAS.
 The blueprint identifies short-, medium-, and long-term strategies for preventing, managing, and cleaning up PFAS found throughout the state.
 Ten priority areas center on research, new health guidance, drinking water and food protections, and tools for cleanup and prevention.

 PFAS are found in communities all over Minnesota and we must work together as state agencies and community partners to protect Minnesotans from this persistent environmental and human health challenge.”